Annapolis Royal: American Revolutionary War: arrival of the Loyalists

 During the American Revolutionary War (1775–1783), the 84th Regiment of Foot (Royal Highland Emigrants) were stationed at Annapolis Royal to guard Nova Scotia against American Privateers.
 On October 2, 1778, the 84th Regiment was involved in the defeat of an American privateer at Annapolis Royal.
-Captain MacDonald sailed into the town only to find a large privateer ship raiding the port.
-He destroyed the privateer vessel, which had mounted ten carriage-guns.
+Captain MacDonald sailed into the town only to find a large privateer ship raiding the port, which he destrtoyed.

-However, in June 1780 the 84th Regiment was transferred to the Carolinas, leaving the town vulnerable to attack.
-The next year, on August 29, 1781, two large American privateer schooners attacked the undefended town.
+On August 29, 1781, two large American privateer schooners attacked the undefended town.
 They imprisoned the men of the community in the fort and systematically looted houses in the town, even stealing window-glass from the church.
 The privateers fled when reports arrived that the militia was assembling outside the town.
 The only death took place when the privateers accidentally shot their own pilot.
 Two town residents were taken as hostages and later released on parole on promise of exchange for an American prisoner at Halifax.